cesarsotovalero/cesarsotovalero.github.io/_pages/my-career-values.md

 I'd like to work in an environment that values different perspectives and supports individuals from various backgrounds.
 I want to feel confident referring to talented individuals from underrepresented groups, knowing they will thrive and be respected.

-Finally, the company's mission matters to me.
+Last but not least, the company's mission matters to me.
 I'd like to work on a place that I can ethically support, whether they advance society, improve lives, or are at least morally neutral.
 I'm not interested in defense, military applications, gambling, or exploitative financial services.

 # Management

-I think hierarchies are necessary when there is more than one individual.
+I think hierarchies are necessary whenever there is more than one individual.
 Flat structures seem like a myth to me, meaning that I value clear lines of responsibility and accountability.

 I want to have a manager who inspires me.